PSHE/RSE/Citizenship

 PSHE/SRE/RE/CITIZENSHIP:

 Students have dedicated lessons across Key stage 3 and 4 which are taught by specialist teachers.
-Students also receive lessons from outside agencies such as the Brook, George House Trust, faith leaders/groups and Audacious Schools Topics are further explored in form time and during assemblies.
+Students also receive lessons from outside agencies such as the Brook, George House Trust and Cookson First Aid.
+Topics are further explored in form time and during assemblies.

 As well as the programmed lessons other topics may be included if and when needed, in response to local, national or international issues.
 KS3 PSHE/RSE is taught alongside Citizenship and RE, the curriculum is spiral and topics are revisited in order to remind students and further develop the skills they need.